-- 1. Number of entities available to bid: The complex site logistics and seasonal timeline are likely to discourage bidders from participating in a traditional design-bid-build process.
-This is in part due to large school bond construction work so we've set the construction schedule from January thru June 2021.
+- 1. Number of entities available to bid: The complex logistics associated with executing the project and prescribed timeline dictated by facility events are likely to discourage bidders from participating in a traditional design-bid-build process.
 The opportunity to partner with the architecture and engineering team and perform investigative early work is likely to encourage more bidders. - 2.
-Construction budget and future operating costs: Utilizing an RFP to select a General Contractor will allow Metro to obtain cost reductions through pre-construction services by the contractor during the design phase, including a constructability review, value engineering, and other services.
+Construction budget and future operating costs: Using an RFP process to select a General Contractor will allow Metro to obtain cost reductions through pre-construction services by the contractor during the design phase, including a constructability review, value engineering, and other services.
 Involving the contractor early in the design process fosters teamwork that results in a better design, fewer change orders, and faster progress with fewer unexpected delays, resulting in lower costs to Metro.
 The ability to have the General Contractor do early work prior to completion of design shortens the overall duration of construction, resulting in less disruption and risk to revenue generation to Oregon Convention Center.
 Faster progress and an earlier completion date will also help Metro avoid the risk of inflationary increase in materials and construction labor costs.
 Contractor constructability review also allows for an ongoing review of the long term operating costs of design options, allowing for midcourse design choices leading to a project having lower long term operating maintenance and repair costs. - 3.
 Public Benefits: The procurement of a CM/GC construction contract through the RFP process will help realize Metro's goal of obtaining COBID participation by enabling a qualitative review of proposers' approach to COBID outreach and mentoring partnerships. - 4.
 Value Engineering: The process will enable the contractor to work with the project architect and Oregon Convention Center staff to help reduce construction costs by providing early input and constructability review to designers, avoiding costly redesign and change orders, and providing opportunities for the architects and contractor to work together on both practical and innovative solutions to complex design issues.
 This type of contract will allow the designers to more easily explore with the contractor the feasibility of innovative design solutions and incorporate ongoing value engineering. - 5.
-Specialized Expertise Required: The contractor and subcontractors must be able to demonstrate in their proposal that they have experience working on public events projects, understand the logistics of general public and staff traffic control, access, removing demolished materials, etc. The selection of a contractor with such specialized expertise to construct the project will result in a substantially lower risk to Metro, because it increases the likelihood of the project being completed on or ahead of schedule, resulting in lower costs and increased benefit to the community.
+Specialized Expertise Required: The contractor and subcontractors must be able to demonstrate in their proposal that they have experience working on public projects; understand the logistics of client, general public and staff traffic control; access; removing demolished materials, etc. The selection of a contractor with such specialized expertise to construct the project will result in a substantially lower risk to Metro, because it increases the likelihood of the project being completed on or ahead of schedule, resulting in lower costs and increased benefit to the community.
 The ability to factor expertise and experience into contractor selection is inherent in the RFP process, but is not part of the traditional low bid process. - 6.
 Reduces risk to Metro and the public.
-The risks to Oregon Convention Center's ongoing operations and contracting posed by the inability of the contractor to meet the schedule deadlines will be reduced by the selection of the contractor based on the demonstrated ability to perform the work as specified, rather than awarding the project to the low bidder. - 7.
-Exemption's effect on funding: Does not apply. - 8.
-Better Control of Impact of Market Conditions on Cost and Time to Complete: Does not apply.
+The risks to Oregon Convention Center's ongoing operations and future sales posed by the inability of the contractor to meet the schedule deadlines will be reduced by the selection of the contractor based on the demonstrated ability to perform the work as specified, rather than awarding the project to the low bidder. - 7.
+Exemption's effect on funding: Does not apply.